Welcome to Suzuki Lab!

 Prenatal vitamin A deficiency

-Our project focuses on identifying the molecular mechanisms of how the prenatal vitamin A deficiency status alters the disease risks in adulthood.
+Our project aims to identify the molecular mechanisms through which prenatal vitamin A deficiency influences disease risks in adulthood, as well as how genetic variation impacts the effects of prenatal vitamin A deficiency on cell subtype proportions, cell memory, and diseases.
 This project has been funded by NLBHI/NIH through an R01 funding mechanism.

 Want to know more?